ericv032/mws-restaurant-stage-1/README.md

 ```
 gulp serve:dist
 ```
-7. Navigate to localhost:9000 to view the app.
+7. Navigate to localhost:9000 to view the app

 ## Leaflet.js and Mapbox: